 A: Race day volunteers check-in about 2 hours ahead of the race start time, and wrap-up shortly after the post-race awards presentation.
 Exact time commitments will vary based on your assigned task, etc.

-A. We’ll give you a volunteer T-shirt; just bring your enthusiasm (and comfortable shoes).
+A. Just bring your enthusiasm (and comfortable shoes).

 A. Yes, bring your school document for sign-off following the race.